encukou/cpython/Doc/reference/expressions.rst

    pair: operator; % (percent)

 The ``%`` (modulo) operator yields the remainder from the division of the first argument by the second.
-The numeric arguments are first converted to a common type.
+The numeric arguments are first converted to a :ref:`converted to a common type <stdtypes-mixed-arithmetic>`.
 A zero right argument raises the :exc:`ZeroDivisionError` exception.
 The arguments may be floating-point numbers, e.g., ``3.14%0.7`` equals ``0.34`` (since ``3.14`` equals ``4*0.7 + 0.34``.)
 The modulo operator always yields a result with the same sign as its second operand (or zero); the absolute value of